-- Held-to-maturity investments, loans and receivables, and other financial liabilities are initially measured at fair value and subsequently measured at amortized cost. - Available-for-sale financial assets are measured at fair value.
-Changes in fair value are included in other comprehensive income (loss) until the asset is removed from the balance sheet. - Held for trading financial instruments are measured at fair value.
+- Held-to-maturity investments, loans and receivables, and other financial liabilities are initially measured at fair value and subsequently measured at amortized cost.
+Amortization of premiums or discounts and losses due to impairment are included in current period net earnings. - Available-for-sale financial assets are measured at fair value.
+Changes in fair value are included in other comprehensive income (loss) until the gain or loss is recognized in income. - Held for trading financial instruments are measured at fair value.
 All changes in fair value are included in net earnings (loss) in the period in which they arise. - All derivative financial instruments are measured at fair value, even when they are part of a hedging relationship.
 Changes in fair value are included in net earnings (loss) in the period in which they arise, except for hedge transactions which qualify for hedge accounting treatment in which case gains and losses are recognized in other comprehensive income.